Moose2Model/Moose2Model/README.md

 For Java you can extract mse files with [jdt2famix(https://github.com/feenkcom/jdt2famix).

-# Where is the coding and how to contribute
+# Where is the coding

 The original coding is hosted in this repository.
 A copy is stored on Smalltalkhub http://www.smalltalkhub.com/#!/~RainerWinkler/RW-Moose-Diagram (The link may work only in Firefox).
 This simplifies getting the code.

-To participate:

-Documentation: Make a fork change or add documentation and make a pull request.

-Coding: Install Iceberg, you will probably need to develop on Pharo 6 and Moose 6.1 to do this.

 # Thanks